Memorial Necklace. Sterling, enameled steel.

 When I set about making a memorial piece in my dad’s honor, I struggled.
 I was paralyzed by the gravity of the task; it languished on my bench for a year in various states of re-design.
 Dad had died young at age 44.
 How could I do justice to his life cut short, his bravery, his suffering, and all that he gave me?
 I couldn’t, of course.
 But I could pay humble homage — and that’s what I tried to do with this piece, some 30 years after he died.

-The impetus for the piece was my discovery a photo of my dad when he was in high school.
-(See above.)
+The impetus was my discovery of a faded photo of my dad when he was in high school.
 He stood with his brother on an east coast beach.
 I wanted my dad to be the focal point of the image, so I used Photoshop to isolate him.
-I liked the drama of the shadow that fell beside him, so I extended and exaggerated it to add to the dreaminess.
+I liked the drama of the shadow that fell beside him, so I extended and exaggerated it to add to the dreaminess of the image.
 I made my own waterslide decal of the photo using a laser toner printout and torch fired it onto white enameled steel.
 I experimented with the image many times, trying different techniques until I settled on an iteration that had the right color and feeling.

 Looking at the photo as I worked, I felt like a sad, omniscient time traveler, knowing what the hopeful young man did not: That his life would end much too soon, and with unimaginable suffering.
 To reflect this melancholy, I selected a scalloped bezel for setting the enamel; the scallop had a sweetness to it – a sentimental innocence reminiscent of deckle edge 1950s photos, birthday cake trimmings, overly enthusiastic "wish you were here" postcards.
 The strange juxtaposition of this cheery bezel against the surreal snapshot and the isolation of its subject was perfectly heartbreaking.